Figuring out when the bus leaves to Kumily

 Punjar festival in honor of Shiva

-After breakfast, I arrange some practical matters, I need to change some money, but the bank will be closed all day.
+After breakfast, I arrange some practical matters.
+I double-check about my bus ride to Kumily and I need to change some money, but the bank will be closed all day.
 Later during the day, I find out why; today and tomorrow, there is the Punjar festival celebration.
 From noon onwards, loudspeakers spread all over Kodai will be blaring loud, Indian popular music.
 Many vehicles appear decorated with banana leaves and flowers, and there are also splashes of butter on the cars.

 Symbols in honor of Shiva on my door

 When I want to open my hotel room in the evening, I see three yellow horizontal stripes and a red dot on my door.
 I conclude the celebration is in honor of Shiva.
 I am afraid it will be a noisy night because I see large loudspeakers placed across the street from my hotel room.
 Later in the evening, a rain shower breaks loose, that is my salvation, as the music installation gets disconnected.

 Hard to hike out of the city without a street plan